By Emily Johnston

 In any case, COVID19 has already asked us to let go of many things and to look for new paths.
 So looking back over the last months, you can ask yourself:

 What did you need to let go of that you might be secretly relieved about?

 And what has been giving you hope and energy in this time of crisis?

 This is an unprecedented moment in many ways.
 Let us also use it as an opportunity to get to know ourselves a little better, to rethink our priorities and to be proactive in choosing our next steps and our new normal and to find more meaning and purpose in our lives.

-If you would like to dive deeper into your purpose, values, resilience and finding your next steps, we have a 6 week Purpose Journey starting on the 30th June.
+If you would like to dive deeper into your purpose, values, resilience and finding your next steps, we have a 6 week guided online program: Purpose Journey.
 The Journey towards discovering your purpose is highly personal, yet there is a huge power in exploring this together in a small group (maximum 12 participants) where we can support and learn from one another.
 Learn more here.